oat-sa/taohub-articles/forge/manage-items/create-a-list-in-items.md

 ![](../resources/items-list.png)

-The Create a list pane is displayed when you click on the Lists icon.\
+The Create a list pane is displayed when you click on the Lists icon.<br/>

-To create a list, just define the name and the number of elements.\
+To create a list, just define the name and the number of elements.<br/>

 After that, you have to edit the elements in the created list and save it.